-The College offers this Associate of Science degree option in Business Administration for those students wishing to complete the first two years of the baccalaureate program as offered by the Walton College of Business at the University of Arkansas, Fayetteville.
+Associate of Science Degree in Business Administration to Walton College of Business wishing to complete the first two years of the baccalaureate program as offered by the Walton College of Business at the University of Arkansas, Fayetteville.
 This new plan reflects a process-oriented curriculum that began fall 2003.
 New A.S. degree in Business students should begin this plan for a smoother transfer to the U of A. The division dean or Business Department faculty can answer most questions.
 Courses should be completed in the listed sequence along with prerequisites.
 Students should check the catalog for prerequisite courses before enrolling in classes designated with an asterisk().